fmerg/pymerkle/USAGE.md

-The file `backup.json` (which is _overwritten_ if it already exists) will contain a JSON entity with keys ``header``, mapping to the tree's configuration, and ``hashes``, mapping to the digests currently stored by the tree's leaves in respective order; for example,
+The file `backup.json` (which is _overwritten_ if it already exists) will contain a JSON entity with keys ``header``, mapping to the tree's configuration, and ``hashes``, mapping to the digests currently stored by the tree's leaves in respective order.
+For example:

 ```json
 {